elastic/apm/specs/agents/logging.md

 The start of the configuration block MUST be denoted as such (e.g. `Agent Configuration:`).

-If a configuration file was used in the configuration process, its fully-qualified path SHOULD be logged.
+If configuration files are used in the configuration process, their fully-qualified paths SHOULD be logged.

 Configuration item names MUST be provided in normalized (lower-case, snake_case) notation.